Fr-d-rik/tf_alexnet/README.md

-Somewhat cleaned up version of pre-trained AlexNet for tensorflow and python 3.
+alexnet.py is a somewhat cleaned up version of pre-trained AlexNet for tensorflow and python 3.

 Weights are available here:
 http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy